elviejo79/stake-pool-operator/docs/stake_pool_operator_how_to.md

 ./jcli rest v0 node stats get --host "http://127.0.0.1:3100/api"
 ```

-It will output somethnig like this:
+It will output something like this:

 ```yaml
 ---